 We get asked a lot about things to do for “gay Mardi Gras.”
 To be honest, all of Carnival is kinda “gay,” and we don’t want you to miss out on something just because it isn’t specifically categorized as such.
 No two Mardi Gras experiences are alike, but here is our list of gay/LGBT Mardi Gras tips to start you off.

 1. Plan for Parades.

-Look up the parade schedule and plan accordingly.
-Don’t miss Nyx, Muses (catching a high heel is the goal for this parade), Endymion, Bacchus, Robyn (dedicated to pop star, Robyn), Orpheus (cofounded by Harry Connick, Jr.), and the St. Anne walking parade.
+Look up the parade schedule and plan accordingly ahead of time.
+Don’t miss Nyx, Muses (catching a high heel is the goal for this parade), Endymion, Bacchus, Barkus (a dog walking parade), Orpheus (cofounded by Harry Connick, Jr.), and the St. Anne walking parade.

 2. Get the backstory.

 If you want a quick history lesson on gay Mardi Gras in New Orleans, go here.

 WDSU or WWL Parade Tracker (for doing just that) and Airpnp (for finding places to use the restroom during parades).

 You’ll need at least one costume or mask for your Mardi Gras experience.
 Check out these costume shops for great options.